inspec/inspec/docs/profiles.rst

 This should enable third-parties to easily build InSpec profile archives:

  * InSpec archives MUST be named with the stanard suffix
- * InSpec archives MUST be a tar or zip formatted file
+ * InSpec archives MUST be a tar.gz or zip formatted file
  * InSpec archives MUST have no duplicate entries
  * All files in the archive MUST maintain all of their original properties (like timestamps, Unix modes, and extended attributes (xattrs))
  * InSpec archives MAY be compressed with gzip, bzip2, or xz.